 But what if you are the one with a narcissistic streak?
 And what if you don’t want that side of you to run your relationships anymore?
 Then, the issue is understanding why you act the way you do.
 Many factors can create a narcissistic personality.
 It might be that you were indulged in ways that are harmful for children.
 It might be because of years of trauma and abuse that you experienced.
 If that’s so, a logical treatment method is Eye Movement Desensitization and Reprocessing therapy (EMDR).
 This therapeutic approach helps to resolve traumatic memories, which in turn might be the source of the narcissistic behavior.

 The narcissistic abuse cycle is damaging and unhealthy.
 And one narcissist can do a lot of emotional damage.
 One estimate is that narcissistic abuse is common and affects approximately 158 million Americans.
 The cycle can be enacted in any relationship, whether it’s a narcissistic parent, or a narcissistic partner.
-It creates a lot of pain.
-The various phases that lie at its core—idealization, devaluation, and rejection—are the very opposite of what it means to be in a caring and loving relationship.
+Narcissistic abuse creates a lot of pain.
+The various phases that lie at its core—idealization, devaluation, and rejection—are the very opposite of what it means to be in a cooperative, caring and loving relationship.

 However, despite these issues, it’s still possible to recover.
-It’s also possible for a narcissist to get help, although often narcisstic people don’t really seek growth healing and transformation.
+It’s also possible for a narcissist to get help, although usually narcissistic people don’t really seek growth healing and transformation.
 If you or someone you know struggles with the effects of the narcissistic abuse cycle, please contact me and find out how Neurofeedback or EMDR for trauma therapy can help.